 Paying Off Balances With Promotional Rates

-By law, credit card issuers are required to apply the minimum payment to balances with the highest interest rate.
-Anything above the minimum can be applied to the lowest rate balance.
-Because of this, it's best to limit your credit card transactions to just one type - the one that gets the promotional rate - at least until your promotional rate expires.
+By law, credit card issuers are required to apply any payment more than the minimum payment to balances with the highest interest rate.
+Because of this, it's best to limit your credit card transactions to just one type—the one that gets the promotional rate—at least until your promotional rate expires.
 That way you can be sure your payment is going to the balance with the best interest rate.

 To get the maximum value from your promotional rate, you should pay off your balance before the promo period expires.
 This is especially true if you've transferred a high interest rate balance from another credit card.

 Beware High Post-Promotional APRs

 Be prepared for your interest rate to increase significantly when the promotional rate expires.
 In fact, you should know what the post-promotional interest rate is going to be before you accept the offer.
 The regular APR may be a dealbreaker for the credit card, particularly if the promotional period is too short to pay off the balance you want to transfer or the purchase you're planning to make.

 Deferred interest financing plans are often promoted similarly to 0% introductory offers.
 The same "No interest" and "0%" phrasing often accompanies these offers.
 However, deferred interest is very different and not in a good way.
 With deferred interest financing, you must pay the full balance to avoid paying interest.
 If you have any balance left over after the promotional period ends, the full interest backdated to the first day of your balance is added to your account.